Weslleyw10/Money-Runners-WS/README.md

 # Money-Runners-WS

-## This project was created with:
+## This project is backend of app Money Runnes
-- Nodejs
-- Mongodb

 ## Available Scripts